clp-research/clemcore/docs/howto_add_games.md

 - `def __init__(self, game_spec: GameSpec, experiment: Dict, player_models: List[str] = None):` that receives the
 experiment information and the players that play the game.
 These can be simply delegated to `super()`.
 - `def setup(self, **game_instance)` which sets the information you specify in `instances.json`
+- `def observe(self)` which updates player context
-- `def play(self)` that executes the game logic and performs the turns in the game
+- `def step(self)` that executes the game logic and performs the turns in the game
+- NOTE: These are `GameMaster` base class methods and should not be used directly, instead a set of hook abstract methods should be implemented that are then called by these methods.
+See the [DialogueGameMaster section](#dialoguegamemaster).

 A `MyGameScorer` that extends `GameScorer` and implements:
 - `def compute_round_score(self, round_idx, round_events: List[Dict])` that calculates scores for a round of the game